Snake-Legged Goddess: The Goddess with Snake Legs

 Anguipede iconography forerunning that of the Snake-Legged Goddess appears to have originated in ancient Iranic traditions, with a goblet, dated to the early 1st millennium BCE, found in Luristan and being decorated with a two-headed figure with women's breasts, hands, and hips, and reptilian legs, holding gazelles in both of her hands.
-This imagery then appeared in northern Europe in the Bronze and Iron Ages, and was present in early La Tène art, after which they appeared in the art of late Bronze Age Germania and Scandinavia.
+This imagery then appeared in northern Europe in the Bronze and Iron Ages, and was present in early La Tène art, after which it appeared in the art of late Bronze Age Germania and Scandinavia.